phillip-db/MyLeague/PROPOSAL.md

 For my final project, I want to work with the Riot Games/League of Legends API to collect information about a given player/champion and display it in an interface using Cinder.
-I would like to give the user the ability to input a player name/champion and select which statistics they would like to see.
+I would like to give the user the ability to input a player name/champion through a search bar UI element and select which statistics they would like to see.

+Link to API and documentation: https://developer.riotgames.com/docs/lol

 Previously in Java, I have worked with APIs, and I have experience in filtering/analyzing information from the JSON assignment.